 Probably PonyProg is one of the most popular programming software among AVR microcontroller developers.
-And this is OK as it is good software with a very intuitive interface and support many chips like Atmel AVR, Microchip PIC micro, I2C, Microwire, SPI EEPROM.
-It works well with AVR ISP adapter which is easy to build.
+And this is OK as it is good software with a very intuitive interface and supports many chips like Atmel AVR, Microchip PIC micro, I2C, Microwire, SPI EEPROM.
+It works well with an AVR ISP adapter, which is easy to build.
 This is an ideal tool for low budget projects.

-The only thing what I don like with it, that I need to do additional steps to program AVR chip:
+The only thing that I don like with it, that I need to do additional steps to program the AVR chip:

 - Compile project with WinAVR;

 Then I thought- what if I could build and program the AVR chip with a single button press.
 This is where AVRDUDE comes in.

 AVRDUDE is a FreeBSD Unix program for programming Atmel’s AVR CPUs.
 It can program the Flash and EEPROM and were supported by the serial programming protocol; it can program fuse and lock bits.
 AVRDUDE also supplies a direct instruction mode allowing one to issue any programming instruction to the AVR chip regardless of whether AVRDUDE implements that specific chip’s specific feature.
 AVRDUDE can be used as a command-line tool (convenient to use with makefiles) or interactively via terminal.
 It can program the microcontroller’s flash, EEPROM, fuse bits, modify individual bits, explore memory contents, etc. For additional information, refer to the AVRDUDE manual.

 Let’s try to set up AVRDUDE to work in a Windows environment.
 As I am using Windows XP, I need to set up port drivers to enable AVRDUDE direct access to ports.
 For this, an AVRDUDE package is a handy tool included: install_giveio.bat, which copies needed driver files to the windows directory.
 For this, just run: